gustavomicha/DUN_card_helper/README.md

 ## Notes
 - All card images are the property of Ludic Dragon.
 This app should only be used by individuals who own a copy of DUN.
-- The developer is not a "Macondo" font, however he used this for consistency with the offical DUN website.
+- The developer is not a "Macondo" font fan, however he used this for consistency with the offical DUN website.

 ## Disclaimer
 This is an amateur, fanmade project and may contain incoherent, redundant, and spaghetti code due to the developer's learning process.